AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-43/acsd-52714-date-filter-does-not-work-in-admin-grid-when-set-as-y-m-d.md

 feature: Attributes
 role: Admin, Developer
 ---
-# ACSD-52714: Date filter does not work in admin grid when set as y-m-d"
+# ACSD-52714: Date filter does not work in admin grid when set as y-m-d

 The ACSD-52714 patch fixes the issue where the date filter doesn't work in the admin grid when the date format is set as y-m-d".
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.44 is installed.
 The patch ID is ACSD-52714.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.